 The scholarship was endowed by Jonnie B. and Edna P. Huey.

 Miss Michele May & Dr. Nancy Pollard Scholarship

-Awarded to a student majoring in Special Education with demonstrated financial need.
+Awarded to a student majoring in Special Education (junior, senior, and graduate student) with demonstrated financial need.

 Must be one of the following:

 1. Being a parent of an individual with a disability

 2. Being a UWG student with a documented disability

 3. Being a previous paraprofessional in Special Education